CX-0010 Business Partner Number v2.2.1

 - Data Provider and Consumer

-The Business Partner Number (BPN) is a globally unique, world-wide scalable, semantically enriched, interoperable, time-dependent, stable, human-readable identifier for business partners known in the Catena-X network that represent an organization or one of its substructures from foundation to closure.
+The Business Partner Number (BPN) is a globally unique, world-wide scalable, semantically enriched, interoperable, time-dependent, stable, human-readable identifier for business partners known in the Catena-X network that represent an organization or one of its organization parts from foundation to closure.
 Consequently, it is also the unique identifier for the network participants of the Catena-X network.
 It serves as a blueprint for similar networks that follow the Catena-X concepts, which promotes interoperability between these networks.

 Not in scope is the way of how business partner data records can be shared to create a Golden Record.
-There is a separate standard for this: CX-0074 Business Partner Data Gate API 3.1.0.
+There is a separate standard for this: CX-0074 Business Partner Data Gate API 3.2.0.

 Not in scope is the overall Business Partner Pool with all Golden Records within Catena-X and the way of how the Golden Records can be retrieved.
-There is a separate standard for this: CX-0012 Business Partner Pool API 4.1.0.
+There is a separate standard for this: CX-0012 Business Partner Pool API 4.2.0.

 Not in scope are the requirements of cleansing and enriching the business partner data records with the aim to create a Golden Record.
 There is a separate standard for this: CX-0076 Golden Record End to End Requirements Standard 1.3.0.